algorand-coding-challenge-fix-the-bug/.github/profile/README.md

 # 👾 Algorand Coding Challenge: Fix the Bug 🐞

-> Learn buidling with Algorand's newest developer tools: 🧰 AlgoKit, 🐍 Python (puyapy), 💎 TealScript by completing simple coding challenges to receive a 🎓 certificate of completion NFT to show off your skills 😎
+> Learn buidling with Algorand's newest developer tools: 🧰 AlgoKit, 🐍 Python (puyapy), 💎 TealScript by completing simple coding challenges and receive a 🎓 certificate of completion NFT to show off your skills 😎

 ## What is the Algorand Coding Challenge: Fix the Bug Campaign?